TaniaPodut/Amphibians/README.md

 ## My Accessibility Contributions

-In addition to core functionality, I prioritized accessibility features to ensure that the app is usable by a wide range of users, including those with disabilities.
+I prioritized accessibility features to ensure that the app is usable by a wide range of users, including those with disabilities.
 Here are the specific accessibility enhancements I implemented:

 - **Bold Text**: Incorporated bold text where appropriate to improve readability for users with visual impairments.